 The accounts receivable report is one of the top financial reports that you should review often.
 It includes the details of all unpaid customer invoices, including the invoice date, amount, invoice due date and number of days an invoice is past due.

-Most accounting software like QuickBooks and FreshBooks allow you to run an A/R aging report in just a few minutes.
+Most accounting software like QuickBooks allows you to run an A/R aging report in just a few minutes.
 In our article on how to handle the A/R aging report, we show you how to read this report and what action you should take based on the age of an invoice.

 Offer Early Discount Payment Terms